 CIPM Practice Examples

 With increased demand for policies that promote overall health, including evidence-based pain management that include the range of pharmacological and non-pharmacological care based on individual needs, we are in a time of change.
-Innovative ways to better manage pain and whole person health are being piloted and implemented, for example, the Veterans Health Administration, private payers and self-insured employers, and investors are interested in supporting these kinds of efforts.
+Innovative ways to better manage pain and whole person health are being piloted and implemented, for example, the Veterans Health Administration, Duke University, private payers (policy change example to address co-pay barriers), and self-insured employers, and investors are interested in supporting these kinds of efforts.
 As we are in a period of change and innovation in how comprehensive, interdisciplinary, integrative pain care is being paid for, it is important to focus on standards and outcomes in our discussions so that people with pain can rely on quality care and providers can be incentivized to provide quality care connected to consistent outcomes.
 And valid outcome measures for pain management should be utilized.

 The role that AACIPM will play is to bring together public and private payers, purchasers of healthcare, providers, patients and researchers to share existing and emerging better CIPM practices and outcomes data as available so that it can be synthesized and shared more widely among more stakeholders.